omerinjo/java-lib/README.md

 🏗️ IMatchService Interface
 The library provides the following methods for match management:

-createMatch(String homeTeam, String awayTeam, Date date)	Creates a new match and adds it to the match list. endMatch(int matchId)	Removes a match from the match list based on its index. updateResult(int homeScore, int awayScore, int matchId)	Updates the score of an existing match. getAllResults()	Returns all matches, sorted first by total score and then by date.
+   -createMatch(String homeTeam, String awayTeam, Date date)	Creates a new match and adds it to the match list.
+   -endMatch(int matchId)	Removes a match from the match list based on its index.
+   -updateResult(int homeScore, int awayScore, int matchId)	Updates the score of an existing match.
+   -getAllResults()	Returns all matches, sorted first by total score and then by date.

 🏗 Internal Implementation
 The library contains:

-IMatchService → Interface defining the contract for match management.
+   -IMatchService → Interface defining the contract for match management.
-BoardServiceImpl → The implementation of IMatchService (stores matches in a list).
+   -BoardServiceImpl → The implementation of IMatchService (stores matches in a list).
-MatchServiceFactory → Factory class to create instances of IMatchService.
+   -MatchServiceFactory → Factory class to create instances of IMatchService.

-import com.example.IMatchService;
+   -import com.example.IMatchService;
-import com.example.MatchServiceFactory;
+   -import com.example.MatchServiceFactory;

-IMatchService matchService = MatchServiceFactory.newInstance();
+   -IMatchService matchService = MatchServiceFactory.newInstance();

 🔥 Error Handling